dimitrismistriotis/dimitrismistriotis.github.io/_posts/2026-06-29-decluttering-method.md

 What was the benefit for me:

-1. Because my guilty pleasure is books and graphic novels, if not obvious up to now, I was able to save space even by purchasing items in paperback where they were released when I had time to read them.
+1. Because, if not obvious up to now, my guilty pleasure is books and graphic novels I was able to save space even by purchasing items in paperback where they were released when I had time to read them.
 I also want to learn more about specific historic periods, at this time Saxon era in England.
 I gather titles aiming in introductory material.
 Up to now, I have up to 4.
 At some point...
-I will purchase only one.
+I will purchase only one of them.
 2. Similarly I was able to abandon series or titles I was no longer interested after having an emotional distance... and also pass the items to someone more interested
 3. The ability to do research and end up with a non-purchase.
 For a book, read samples, for an item, see if I could borrow something to achieve my goal or find an alternative solution.
 I have seen people accumulating things or even purchasing books on the spot to end up gathering dust or e-dust with Amazon pocketing the money